hippylib/hippylibx/CONTRIBUTING.md

 The `hIPPYlibx` team welcomes contributions at all levels: bugfixes, code improvements, new capabilities, improved documentation, or new examples/tutorials.

-Use a pull request (PR) toward the `hippylibx:master` branch to propose your contribution.
+Use a pull request (PR) toward the `hippylibx:main` branch to propose your contribution.
 If you are planning significant code changes, or have any questions, you should also open an [issue](https://github.com/hippylib/hippylibx/issues) before issuing a PR.

 See the [Quick Summary](#quick-summary) section for the main highlights of our GitHub workflow.
 For more details, consult the following sections and refer back to them before issuing pull requests: